Surface elevation errors in finite element Stokes models for glacier evolution: Application to numerical glacier models

-Before proving the Theorem we sketch the meaning of each term; more detail appears after the proof.
+Now we consider the meaning of each term in the bound \eqref{eq:glacierestimate}:

-\begin{itemize} \item[term 1:] This term comes from FE approximation of the bed in the ice-free area $\Omega_A(s)$.
-If the bed were exactly representable ($b_h=b$) then it would be zero.
-Note that $s_h \ge b_h \ge b = s$ in the ice-free area $\Omega_A(s)$, so the factor $b_h-b$ in the integrand reflects the smallest possible difference $s_h - s$.
-Also $b-\ell^n\ge 0$ (Section \ref{sec:model}) so the integrand is nonnegative.
+\begin{itemize} \item[term 1:] This term comes from any bed elevation approximation errors within the unknown, exact ice-free area $\Omega_A(s)$.
+If the bed is exactly represented ($b_h=b$) then this term is zero.
+In portions of the computed ice-free area $\Omega_A(s_h)$ which are far from the nearest flowing glacier, and where the climate is ablating ($a < 0$), one might simply declare that no ice geometry error is made, by accepting $b_h$ as representing bare land $b$.
+However, one cannot neglect term 1 near the unknown, exact glacier margin $\Omega \cap \partial \Omega_A(s)$, the free boundary.
+Putting the free boundary in the wrong place on inaccurate bed topography inherently generates an ice surface elevation error.

-\item[term 2:] This term quantifies how numerical errors in solving the Stokes problem, over the domain $\Lambda_{s_h}$, will affect the geometrical error in $s_h$.
+\item[term 2:] This term quantifies how numerical velocity errors over the domain $\Lambda(s_h)$, from solving Stokes problem \eqref{eq:glenstokes:weak}, affect the numerical surface elevation error.
+If \eqref{eq:glenstokes:weak} were solved exactly then this term would be zero.
+The second contribution to term 2 scales with the regularization $\eps$ used in \eqref{eq:regularizedF}.

 \item[term 3:] An interpolation error term like this arises in the classical Cea's lemma argument for quasi-optimality of FE methods for PDEs \cite{Ciarlet2002}.
-However, here the interpolant of $s$ must also be truncated into $\cK_h$, using operation \eqref{eq:definePi}, and also nodal admissibility must imply admissibility. \end{itemize}
+Here $\Pi_h(s)$ \eqref{eq:definePi} is the $P_1$ interpolant of $s$, but also nonlinearly truncated into $\cK_h$ to achieve discrete admissibility. \end{itemize}